 Helaba's subsidiaries are key in providing additional revenue diversification.
-Retail clients are served through Frankfurter Sparkasse, Germany's fourth-largest savings bank, and LBS Hessen-Thueringen, Helaba's in-house home loans and savings brand.
+Retail clients are served through Frankfurter Sparkasse, Germany's fourth-largest savings bank, and Helaba's in-house home loans and savings brand.
 Helaba's retail business faces higher competition than most domestic savings banks due to the presence of many competitors in the Frankfurt am Main region.
 Combined with margin pressure from negative interest rates in the past decade, this resulted in only a modest contribution to Helaba's earnings before 2022.
-However, Frankfurter Sparkasse benefited substantially from the increase in interest rates in 2023 and 1H24, more than offsetting muted new business and higher LICs in the corporates and markets and CRE segments.
+However, Frankfurter Sparkasse benefitted substantially from the increase in interest rates in 2023 and 2024, more than offsetting muted new business and higher LICs in the corporates and markets, and CRE segments.

-While operating income remains largely dependent on net interest income, the contribution of non-interest income to revenue (38% on average in the last four years) is above that of other Landesbanken, and benefits significantly from net rents collected from Helaba's investments in residential properties managed by GWH Group.
-Net commission income is mainly generated from payments, lending, asset management for institutional clients through Helaba Invest (EUR165 billion assets under management, AuM) and wealth management mainly for savings bank clients through Frankfurter Bankgesellschaft (EUR20 billion AuM).
-However, these two subsidiaries contribute only a minor share of profit given their small scale.
+Operating income remains largely dependent on net interest income, but the contribution of non-interest income to revenue (39% on average in the past four years) is above that of other Landesbanken, and benefits significantly from net rents collected from Helaba's investments in residential properties.
+Net commission income is mainly generated from payments, lending, asset management for institutional clients (EUR162 billion assets under management; AUM) and wealth management mainly for savings bank clients (EUR23 billion AUM).
+However, asset management and wealth management contribute only a minor share of profit due to their small scale.